-- (5.1) Amend Maps 3 and 4 and Table 3 to reflect: - a) the requirements of the transportation system to meet travel demands for year 2031 2041, upon completion of the Region's Transportation Master Plan. - b) the requirements of the transportation system to meet current and future travel demands, consistent with the appropriate recommendations of the Metrolinx Regional Transportation Plan, any inter-regional transportation network environmental assessment, and the Region's Transportation Master Plan. - c) Where the Province through the Environmental Assessment process, has identified a preferred transportation route preliminary route planning study area, the Region, and the Local Municipalities, shall undertake the necessary amendments to protect for the route in their respective Official Plans.
+(5.1) Amend Maps 3 and 4 and Table 3 to reflect:

+- a) the requirements of the transportation system to meet travel demands for year 2041, upon completion of the Region's Transportation Master Plan. - b) the requirements of the transportation system to meet current and future travel demands, consistent with the appropriate recommendations of the Metrolinx Regional Transportation Plan, any inter-regional transportation network environmental assessment, and the Region's Transportation Master Plan. - c) Where the Province through the Environmental Assessment process has identified a preferred transportation route, the Region and the Local Municipalities shall undertake the necessary amendments to protect for the route in their respective Official Plans.